esotericabsurdist/Melomaniac/README.md

 ```

 ####Bugs and Notes:
--The application will crash if a user attempts to sign in or register in while
+- The application will crash if a user attempts to sign in or register in while
  mongodb is not started.
--Users cannot yet remove tracks from the playlist.
+- Users cannot yet remove tracks from the playlist.
--There is no limit on the number of tracks in the playlist.
+- There is no limit on the number of tracks in the playlist.
--If there are multiple artists for a track, only the first artist will be
+- If there are multiple artists for a track, only the first artist will be
 displayed in the playlist listing.
--index.html features a mixture of bootstrap and other formatting techniques.
+- index.html features a mixture of bootstrap and other formatting techniques.